19hours/sg-statutes/Acts/Public Trustee Act.md

 (a) undertake such functions and duties relating to victims of motor accidents and their claims to compensation as the Minister may assign him;

-(b) be appointed as a deputy by the High Court under the Mental Capacity Act 2008 with powers and duties conferred or imposed under that Act in relation to the property and affairs of a person who lacks capacity;

 [22/2008 wef 01/03/2010]

+(b) be appointed as a deputy by the court under the Mental Capacity Act 2008 with powers and duties conferred or imposed under that Act in relation to the property and affairs of a person who lacks capacity;

 [Act 27 of 2012 wef 15/02/2013]

+[Act 27 of 2014 wef 01/10/2014]

+[15/2011 wef 01/05/2011]

 (c) undertake such role, functions and duties as set out in the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011; and